gbcltr/garima-s_quotes_webscrapping/README.md

 # garima-s_quotes_webscrapping
 to automatically extract and parse data from quotes website.
 Then storing that data in data frames and creating datasets for research and learning purposes.
-Website to scrape from: "http://quotes.toscrape.com/page/1/"
+Website to scrape data from: "http://quotes.toscrape.com/page/1/"

 In the assignment, the number of pages to extract the data from was not mentioned, so I have created a function that will ask users for a valid number of pages they need.